listendev/action/README.md

 > Proactive Security Monitoring Inside GitHub Actions 🐬

-_Observe network, file, and process behaviors during every workflow run and flags anomalous and malicious activities—such as connections to unknown IPs or unauthorized source code changes–in your GitHub actions workflows._
+_Observe network, file, and process behaviors during every workflow run and flags anomalous and malicious activities — such as connections to unknown IPs or unauthorized source code changes – in your GitHub actions workflows._

 ## Usage